Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    tget gaincal
    default
    inp
-   vis='0311.ms'
+   vis='1543+480.ms'
    field='0'
    gaintype='K'
    caltable='caltables/delay.kcal'
-   refant='C00'
+   refant='E03'
    go

-Copying the solutions to a new table, we do a round of amp-phase gaincal with all calibrator fields and solution types of ’int’ and ’2min’.
-The ’int’ solutions are used for bandpass calibration and the ’2min’ solutions are used for the actual calibration.
+Copying the solutions to a new table, we do a round of amp-phase gaincal with all calibrator fields and solution types of ’int’ or different interval sizes like ’2min’ can be explored.

 .. code-block::